Levetiracetam: Research

 Levetiracetam has been studied in the past for treating symptoms of neurobiological conditions such as Tourette syndrome, and anxiety disorder.
 However, its most serious adverse effects are behavioral, and its benefit-risk ratio in these conditions is not well understood.

-Levetiracetam is being tested as a drug to reduce hyperactivity in the hippocampus in Alzheimer's disease.
+In animal models of Alzheimer’s disease, levetiracetam has been shown to reduce amyloid β accumulation and to improve cognition.
+Some preliminary studies have suggested that levetiracetam may improve cognition in Alzheimer's disease patients with epileptiform activity.
+There is also speculation that it could have disease modifying effect in Alzheimer’s disease patients with epileptiform activity.
+However, the results of larger randomized studies are required before it can be recommended for clinical use for this indication.

 Additionally, levetiracetam has been experimentally shown to reduce levodopa-induced dyskinesia, a type of movement disorder, or dyskinesia associated with the use of levodopa, a medication used to treat Parkinson's disease.

 Many antiepileptic drugs cause changes in basic EEG activity.
 These include, in particular, carbamazepine, benzodiazepines, and phenobarbital.
 However, the effect of levetiracetam on basic EEG activity is minimal; no measurable increase in drug-induced beta activity was observed.
 At the same time, a significant reduction in seizure-like EEG abnormalities was observed.

 Of the ten medications evaluated in a 2023 systematic review of the literature, levetiracetam was found to be the only medication with sufficient evidence showing that it may cause seizure freedom in some infants.
 Further, adverse effects from levetiracetam were rarely severe enough for the medication to be discontinued in this age group.
 Because available research included only two published studies reporting seizure freedom rates, however, the strength of the evidence was judged to be low.

 History

-Levetiracetam was discovered in 1992 through screening in audiogenic seizure susceptible mice.
+Levetiracetam was discovered during evaluation of various analogs of piracetam.
+In 1964, piracetam was first synthesized with the aim of developing medications to help with sleep.
+However, piracetam was not found to help with sleep but rather appeared to have some cognitive boosting effects.
+Later on etiracetam, an ethyl analog of piracetam, was synthesized.
+Subsequently, levetiracetam, an S-enantiomer of etiracetam, was identified.
+Levetiracetam did not show any positive effects on cognition in humans but was tested in epilepsy models since piracetam had some beneficial effects in treatment of myoclonus and photoparoxysmal responses.
+Further testing showed that levetiracetam had potent anti-seizure effects.

+The anti-seizure effect of levetiracetam was first identified during screening of various compounds against epileptiform activity in sound-sensitive mice.
+Unlike previously known anti-seizure medications, levetiracetam showed no effect in the maximal electroshock or pentylenetrazol seizure tests.
+Levetiracetam was distinct from previously known anti-seizure medications as it seemed to show efficacy in chronic epilepsy models as opposed to acute seizure models.